 1,620 banks (78.1\%) did not offer any sharing-related opt-outs, while 453 banks (21.9\%) provided at least one (see Table \ref{tab:all-optout}).
 Among these, 75 banks offered two or more opt-outs.
 GLBA-related opt-outs were most common (367 banks, 17.7\%), and a substantial number of banks (142, 6.8\%) provided other types: cookie-related controls (96, 4.6\%) and CCPA opt-outs (81, 3.9\%).
 This indicates that many banks are adopting multiple sharing opt-out types to comply with different privacy laws.
 It also underlines that banks' data-sharing practices often extend beyond what is covered by GLBA.

-\subsubsection{GLBA-required Opt-Outs}
+\subsubsection{GLBA-required opt-outs}

 Under the GLBA, banks that share for nonaffiliate marketing, affiliate marketing, or affiliate credit-related purposes must provide respective opt-outs.
 We found that almost all banks followed these requirements and provided required GLBA opt-outs (see Figure \ref{fig:glba-disclosure}).
-For sharing purposes without required opt-outs, few banks that disclosed sharing provided opt-outs (joint marketing (6.0\%), affiliate transactions (4.5\%), bank's own marketing (2.9\%) and everyday business (0.1\%)).
+For sharing purposes without required opt-outs, few banks that disclosed sharing provided opt-outs (joint marketing (6.0\%), affiliate transactions (4.5\%), bank's own marketing (2.9\%), and everyday business (0.1\%)).
 This indicates that banks generally only offer opt-out controls when mandated by law.
-There is also a risk that banks may categorize their data sharing practices as “joint marketing” rather than sharing for affiliate or nonaffiliate marketing to sidestep GLBA opt-out obligations.\looseness=-1
+There is also a risk that banks may categorize their data sharing practices as ``joint marketing'' rather than sharing for affiliate or nonaffiliate marketing to sidestep GLBA opt-out obligations.\looseness=-1

 Furthermore, we found that banks' GLBA-related opt-out options are often burdensome for consumers to exercise.
-Calling the bank was the most commonly mentioned opt-out method (307 of 367 banks providing GLBA-related opt-outs, 83.7\%), and for many the only method provided (114, 31.1\% of 367).
+Calling the bank was the most commonly mentioned opt-out method (307 of 367 banks providing GLBA-related opt-outs, 83.7\%), and for many, the only method provided (114, 31.1\% of 367).
 Additionally, 43 banks (11.7\% of 367) required consumers to submit opt-out requests by mail, with no other methods offered.
 Only a third of banks (139, 37.9\% of 367) offered a link to their webpage.
 Thus, while most banks technically comply with GLBA opt-out requirements, the opt-out methods are often unnecessarily cumbersome, potentially discouraging consumers from exercising their privacy rights.

-\subsubsection{Third-Party Cookie Controls}
+\subsubsection{Third-party cookie controls}

-300 banks' privacy policies mentioned that consumers can opt-out their use of cookies, but through browsers, e.g., \textit{``You can set your browser to refuse Cookies.''} 106 banks in policies referred consumers to cookie opt-outs offered by third parties (e.g., the Network Advertising Initiative), often for advertising cookies specifically.
+300 banks' privacy policies mentioned that consumers can opt out of their use of cookies, but through browsers, e.g., \textit{``You can set your browser to refuse Cookies.''} 106 banks in policies referred consumers to cookie opt-outs offered by third parties (e.g., the Network Advertising Initiative), often for advertising cookies specifically.
 Only 17 banks mentioned using their cookie setting/banner as an opt-out choice in policies.